briebug/ngrx-entity-schematic/README.md

 ### Other files:

 - `index.ts` exports all the selectors.
 - `customer.service.ts` is a client for your api - it works with the sandbox app, but you will likely replace this with your own service.
-Just be aware that the entity expects the methods in this file.
+Just be aware that the effects expect the methods in this file.
 - `customer.model.ts` - you can safely replace this but the generated spec files use methods in this file to generate mocks.

+Be sure to go through the files to remove what you don't need and tailor them to your project.

 ## How to Use <a name="how-to-use"></a>